-Many of you have heard me say this for years; Fall is my favorite time of year.
-Don’t get me wrong, I have not given up on summer of 2019, quite the contrary, but it is the fall that I really look forward to.
+Many of you have heard me say this for years; Fall is my favourite time of year.
+Don’t get me wrong, I have not given up on the summer of 2019, quite the contrary, but it is the fall that I really look forward to.

 Today I want to look ahead to next year’s travels.
-You see Fall is not just about traveling, it’s also the time of year when we release our catalog of adventures for the next year.
-I can count the years (26 now) that the Austin’s have been at the helm of a world-class adventure travel company.
-It’s been a labor of love.
-It’s the time of year where we hear from so many of our amazing travelers and get to work with them to plan their next adventure.
-Whether one of our new additions or our tried and true favorites, it is quite the honor to help everyone get on their way to the perfect adventure.
-The catalog is the catalyst.
+You see Fall is not just about travelling, it’s also the time of year when we release our catalogue of adventures for the next year.
+I can count the years (26 now) that Austin’s have been at the helm of a world-class adventure travel company.
+It’s been a labour of love.
+It’s the time of year where we hear from so many of our amazing travellers and get to work with them to plan their next adventure.
+Whether one of our new additions or our tried and true favourites, it is quite an honour to help everyone get on their way to the perfect adventure.
+The catalogue is the catalyst.

 This year it seems we are getting an earlier start and hearing so many great things about this year’s travels, it’s hard (make that impossible) to not beam with pride.